-The Department of Finance & Risk Engineering welcomes Dr. Stephan Sturm to present a talk on "Portfolio Selection using the Distribution Builder" as part of the Brooklyn Quant Experience (BQE) Lecture Series*.
+The Department of Finance and Risk Engineering welcomes Stephan Sturm from Worcester Polytechnic Institution to the BQE Lecture Series.

-Stephan Sturm is Associate Professor of Mathematical Sciences at Worcester Polytechnic Institute (WPI) in Massachusetts and currently spends his sabbatical at the Chinese University of Hong Kong and NYU.
-After obtaining his PhD in Mathematics from TU Berlin (Germany), he became a Postdoctoral Research Associate and Lecturer at the Department of Operations Research and Financial Engineering at Princeton University before joining WPI as faculty member.
+Stephan Sturm is an Associate Professor of Mathematical Sciences at Worcester Polytechnic Institute (WPI) in Massachusetts.
+After obtaining his Ph.D. in Mathematics from TU Berlin (Germany), he became a Postdoctoral Research Associate and Lecturer at ORFE before joining WPI as a faculty member.
 Sturm's research covers mainly different areas of financial mathematics, but he is interested in stochastic modeling in general, such as applications to climate science.
-In finance, his work is devoted in particular in questions of value adjustments for derivative securities (XVAs), optimal portfolio selection and systemic risk in financial markets.
+In finance, his work is devoted in particular to questions of value adjustments for derivative securities (XVAs), optimal portfolio selection, and systemic risk in financial markets.